williiam-tran/ttl-class-sync/content/Introduction.md

 Most of these feelings were directed at myself: for the decisions I left unmade, for the precious people I failed to cherish until they quietly walked out of my life forever.

-These realizations, though painful, became the compass points guiding my future path.
+Though painful, these realizations became the compass points guiding my future path and were the turning point for me.

 ## High School

-Getting into Lam Son has been my most significant cornerstone so far, though I didn’t realize it only until recently.
+Getting into Lam Son has been my most significant cornerstone, though I didn’t realize it only until recently.
 It's not because of the school's prestige or education (which, in and of itself, is remarkable) but because of the people here that changed me for the better, for good.

 My typical day would start like this:
 > I'd wake up late and rush to school, couldn't make it on time, so I'd think, "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.
 >
 > I was the class secretary, so it was easy for me to **make up** a lot of excuses for my 15-to-30-minute tardiness.
 I did this so frequently that everyone gradually stopped questioning the legitimacy.
-Getting away with it almost every time - the pinnacle of gaslighting, huh? =))
+Getting away with it almost every time - the pinnacle of gaslighting, huh?

 The daily inquiries were rather simple:
 >What should I eat next?